RafaelPinto/force_2020_lith/README.md

 3. `invoke env-freeze`: Updates the environment_to_freeze.yml file.
 This file contains all of the environment dependencies.
 4. [Optional] `invoke env-remove`: If you need to start from scratch.
 This will remove the `hcad_env`.

 # Downloading the data
 `invoke download-data`

 > **_NOTE:_**  Although the actual function name is `download_data`, to run in the terminal, we must replace the underscore (`_`) with a dash (`-`).
 This applies to all invoke functions.

 This command will run script `src/data/download_lith_data.py`, which will fecth the competition CSV files available on the [shared Google Drive](https://drive.google.com/drive/folders/1GIkjq4fwgwbiqVQxYwoJnOJWVobZ91pL).
+It will also download the wells meta data (coordinates, KB, WB...) for the [Norwegian Petroleum Directorate (NPD)](https://factpages.npd.no/en/wellbore/tableview/exploration/all).

+# References
+Bormann P., Aursand P., Dilib F., Dischington P., Manral S. 2020.
+FORCE Machine Learning Competition. https://github.com/bolgebrygg/Force-2020-Machine-Learning-competition